Solar panels for boats, the perfect way to keep your batteries charged.

 When the Sun goes down, unclip the lead from the battery and fold away the stand.
 Store the panel away in its polyester bag ready for the next sunny day.

 Stout aluminium sections ensure that the panel is strong and stable.

-Designed specifically with boats in mind, the SunWorks PWM charge controller will protect your battery from overcharge.
+Designed specifically with boats in mind, the SunWorks charge controller will protect your battery from overcharge.
 Your battery will receive the maximum charge possible.